 Humans are not the only creatures plagued by viruses; other mammals can get rabies, for example, and monkeys and chimpanzees can get simian immunodeficiency virus (SIV), which is very similar to HIV.
 Flu outbreaks are not uncommon in hogs and chickens, because these domestic animals are usually kept in very close quarters.
 Some viruses seem not to affect insects, but the insects can carry them to humans when they bite.
 The viruses that cause encephalitis and yellow fever are examples.
 Also, more than 400 known viruses attack plants (one of the most studied is the tobacco mosaic virus), and even more viruses attack bacteria.
 The latter are known as bacteriophages.

 When the host cells burst we start to feel sick.
 By this point, the immune system has been alerted, and the inflammatory response that results further contributes to our malaise.
 If it is a cold virus that has infected us, each time we sneeze or cough we release hundreds of newly made viruses into the environment as tiny airborne droplets.
 These can be inhaled directly by someone close by.
 Or, when we take a drink of water, we leave viruses behind on the rim of the cup.
-We were all taught to cover our mouths when we sneeze or cough, but in doing so our hands, if we don't use a handkerchief, are sprayed with viruses.
-If we pick up a pencil and use it, and then put it down, the pencil now has viruses present on its surface.
+We were all taught to cover our mouths when we sneeze or cough, but in doing so our hands, if we don't use a handkerchief or elbow, are sprayed with viruses.
+If we pick up a pencil and use it, and then put it down, the pencil now has viruses on its surface.
 Someone else can use the same pencil, transferring some of the viruses to his fingers.
 If that someone then puts a finger in his mouth or nose, or eats a sandwich without washing his hands first, the viruses have easy access to the mucosal cells they target.
 Thus, frequent hand washing is one of the most effective ways to prevent colds, and not sharing a drinking cup is another.